-- a.
-When a facility becomes loaded above its LTE rating, but below its STE rating corrective action which may include voltage reduction and/or load shedding, must be taken to return the loading on the facility to its LTE rating or lower within fifteen (15) minutes. - b.
-When a facility becomes loaded at or above its STE rating, immediate corrective action which may include voltage reduction and/or load shedding, must be initiated to reduce the loading on the facility to below its STE rating within five (5) minutes and furthermore, to continue to reduce the loading on the facility to below its LTE rating within ten (10) minutes from the initial overload.
-If the loading is substantially above the STE rating, load relief should be considered as the initial action to be taken.
+a.
+When a facility becomes loaded above its LTE rating, but below its STE rating, corrective action must be taken to return the loading on the facility to its LTE rating or lower within fifteen (15) minutes; provided, however, that after taking corrective action, loadings on the facility are not below its LTE rating within five (5) minutes, a major emergency shall be declared and corrective measures taken - which may include voltage reduction and/or load relief - to return the loading on the facility to its LTE rating or lower within fifteen (15) minutes from the initial overload.
+At the NYISO'S discretion,